hapax/hapax.github.io/assets/teaching.md

 If not, you have shrubs, and shrubs kill interest.
 No one wants to spend hours looking at shrubs.
-If you force them to do it, in order to pass an exam, they'll resent it because you're wasting their time.
+If you force them to, in order to pass an exam, they'll resent it because you're wasting their time.
+Except for the question about the volume of a cone, all the word problems manifestly the shrub test.
+It's hard to imagine anyone reading these unless preparing for a quiz.

+The fact that I've used "anyone" rather than "everyone" in the shrub test is important.

 ## An elementary example